edgeworx/docs/content/en/docs/ai/_index.md

 is very useful if you want to format data before sending upstream, filter data before storing it on disk, or edit a video frame before you display it.

-A good example of an Output Stream is the LiveFeedStream class that comes built-in with the Darcy AI SDK.
+A good example of an Output Stream is the LiveFeedStream class that comes built-in with the Darcy AI Engine.
 This Output Stream allows you to configure network host and port information and it will open a video feed that you can view with any web browser.

 Instantiate the LiveFeed output stream object and set some of its parameters like this: